Texas State Florists Association

 The Texas State Florists' Association (TSFA) was founded in 1914 and is headquartered in Austin, Texas.
 Since its inception, the TSFA has grown into a professional trade association that covers many branches of the floral industry.
 Its membership base includes a diverse assortment of people in the floral industry, and it is involved in professional services and marketing in support of floral interests, state legislation, and the provision of educational opportunities.
 It represents the Texas floral industry, and has members in ten additional states.
 The organization hosts an annual convention, the first of which occurred in 1914.
-The TSFA sponsors the Texas Certified Florists Program, and publishes a monthly magazine named The Bloomin' Texan.
+The TSFA sponsors the Texas Certified Florists Program, and publishes a monthly magazine named TEXAS in Bloom.

 Publications

-The TSFA publishes a monthly magazine named The Bloomin' Texan, which covers topics concerning the floral industry and its purveyors.
+The TSFA publishes a monthly magazine named TEXAS in Bloom, which covers topics concerning the floral industry and its purveyors.
 No issue is published in July, and during this month the organization's TSFA Yearbook is published.

 Events

-In November 1914, the Texas State Florists Association held a chrysanthemum and flower show at Houston, Texas.
+In November 1914, the Texas State Florists' Association held a chrysanthemum and flower show at Houston, Texas.

 Annual conventions

-The Texas State Florists Association's first annual convention occurred in 1914.
+The Texas State Florists' Association's first annual convention occurred in 1914.

-In 1915, the second annual convention occurred at Fort Worth, Texas on July 6–7.
+In 1915, the second annual convention occurred at Fort Worth, Texas on July 6-7.

 No annual convention occurred in 1918 and 1919, due to "wartime conditions".
 In 1919, the TSFA sponsored the Texas-Southern Florists' Convention, which occurred on July 9–10 in Austin, Texas.

-In 1920, the organization's annual convention occurred in Fort Worth, Texas on July 20 to 22.
+In 1920, the organization's annual convention occurred in Fort Worth, Texas on July 20-22.

 In 1921, The annual convention occurred in San Antonio, Texas.
 The convention included a welcome to the delegates from O.B.
-Black, the mayor of San Antonio, an annual address by Otto Lang, the head of the Texas State Florists Association, various seminars and programs relating to floristry, and an election for the next year's leaders for the association.
+Black, the mayor of San Antonio, an annual address by Otto Lang, the head of the Texas State Florists' Association, various seminars and programs relating to floristry, and an election for the next year's leaders for the association.

-In 1922, the annual convention was held in Dallas, Texas on July 5–7.
+In 1922, the annual convention was held in Dallas, Texas on July 5-7.
 At the time, involved parties ran a one-third page welcome address for the event in the Dallas News.

-In 1940, the annual convention occurred at Fort Worth, Texas on July 14–16.
+In 1940, the annual convention occurred at Fort Worth, Texas on July 14-16.

 The 1989 annual convention occurred in San Antonio, Texas on July 7–10.

 At the 2001 annual convention, Norman Northen was recognized as the top floral designer in the state of Texas.
 Five finalists from various areas of Texas were chosen for the competition, and the event involved wedding, hospital and funeral floral arrangements, along with building a unique "...interpretive design display using props they have built themselves" and constructing a "'surprise' arrangement on the spot".

 In 2014, the annual convention occurred in Austin, Texas.
 Sheri Jentsch placed as first place in the organization's Texas Cup competition.
 Twenty floral designers competed in the event.